la83la/about_emotion/README.md

 **Google-Profile Of Mood States (GPOMS)** is an extended version of POMS-bi.
 It is based on a lexicon of 964 terms and can measure human mood states in six mood dimensions : Calm, Alert, Sure, Vital, Kind and Happy, it scaled from -1 to 1 for each dimensions.

-**Opinion Finder** is a tool for sentiment analysis using 4 emotional lexicons.
+**Opinion Finder** is a tool for sentiment analysis using 4 categories of sentiment lexicon.

 ### Step 1: Data Preprocessing